-And then there was the woman who went into labor during the Illinois bar exam but was unable to leave her core and the second se finish her essays before going to the hospital, where she gave birth less than five hours later.
+And then there was the woman who went into labor during the Illinois bar exam but was unable to leave finish her essays before going to the hospital, where she gave birth less than five hours later.
 (BTW, she passed.)